bocarw121/next-method-handlers/README.md

 # next-method-handler

 `next-method-handler` is a utility library for handling HTTP methods in Next.js API routes.
-It simplifies the process of defining route handlers for different HTTP methods (GET, POST, PUT, PATCH, DELETE, OPTIONS, HEAD) without the need for complex conditional statements.
+It simplifies the process of defining route handlers for different HTTP methods (GET, POST, PUT, PATCH, DELETE, OPTIONS, HEAD) without the need for messy conditional statements.

 ## Installation